Dual (Concurrent) Enrollment for ADN Students

 The following pre-licensure courses can be completed concurrently while you are enrolled in a regionally accredited associate degree program.
-There are an addition 5-6 credits you can take while sitting for your NCLEX results.
-Once you pass the NCLEX, you will be eligible to enroll in the post-licensure courses needed complete the RN-BS program.
+There are an additional 5-6 credits you can take while sitting for your NCLEX results.
+Once you pass the NCLEX, you will be eligible to enroll in the post-licensure courses needed to complete the RN-BS program.

 |NURS-RN 350||Transitional Foundations (must be taken in the first semester)||3|